tud-hri/joan/docs/modules-carlainterface.md

 controller will only be available if these have been added in that particular module.
 If the other options are not showing but you did add them in the appropriate module, try and click the update button at the top, this will update the groupboxes. `Spawnpoints` and `CarType` are directly communicated from
 CARLA, therefore if you have no connection to CARLA these will be empty (another hint that you should connect to CARLA first).
-If you add 2 vehicles and they have the same spawnpoint an message will pop-up saying that there is a spawnpoint conflict and the spawnpoint will reset to `None`:
+If you add 2 vehicles and they have the same spawn point an message will pop-up saying that there is a spawn point conflict and the spawn point will reset to `None`:

 ![Double spawnpoint message](imgs/modules-carlainterface-double-spawnpoint.PNG)

 !!!
-Note If you choose None for spawnpoint it will just not spawn any car, same goes for the CarType.
+Note If you choose None for spawn point it will just not spawn any car, same goes for the CarType.

 The last thing you can choose from is cruise control checkbox and a desired speed.
 Please note that this will use a PD controller on the throttle and brake and does not set the velocity instantly.